lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script creates a symbolic link to a directory
+this script copies all the html files from the currentworking directory